-Besides, robotic control is acknowledged as another critical application for LLMs.
-With remarkable generalization and reasoning capabilities, LLMs allow robots to comprehend human intention/emotion or complicated environments and plan sequential robotic manipulation accordingly.
-For instance, Google's PALM-E~\cite{driess2023palm}, adapted from a pre-trained LLM (i.e., PALM), can directly ingest raw streams of robot sensor data, enabling robots to perform embodied reasoning and break down a complex task (e.g., making a cake batter with ingredients the robot sees as demonstrated by PALM-E~\cite{driess2023palm}) into actionable steps.
-Nevertheless, for robotics applications, centralized model training involves not only massive streaming video upload, potentially overwhelming backhaul/backbone networks, but also sensitive interactive data relevant to human daily activities, in the form of voice and videos, leading to significant privacy threats.
-Moreover, since human-machine interactions and robotics maneuvers must be performed with low latency in various tasks (e.g., elderly/child care like preventing a kid from injury or poisoning), LLMs should be placed at the network edge for facilitating real-time robotic control.
-All these observations underscore the importance of deploying LLMs at the network edge to address the \textit{bandwidth, latency, and privacy concerns}.
+\textbf{Humanoid robots:} Robotic control is another critical application for LLMs.
+With remarkable generalization and reasoning capabilities, LLMs enable robots to comprehend human intention/emotion or complicated environments and plan sequential robotic manipulation accordingly. \rev{Several robotic LLMs have emerged, such as NVIDIA’s GR00T and Google's PALM-E~\cite{driess2023palm}.
+Notably, Google's PALM-E~\cite{driess2023palm}, adapted from a pre-trained LLM (i.e., PALM), can directly ingest raw streams of robotic sensor data, enabling robots to perform embodied reasoning and decompose a complex task (e.g., making a cake batter with ingredients the robot sees) into actionable steps.} Nevertheless, for robotics applications, centralized model training involves not only massive streaming video uploads, potentially overwhelming backhaul/backbone networks, but also sensitive interactive data relevant to daily human activities, in the form of voice and videos, leading to significant privacy threats.
+Moreover, since human-machine interactions and robotics maneuvers demand low-latency execution in various tasks (e.g., elderly/child care like preventing a kid from injury or poisoning), LLMs should be deployed at the network edge for facilitating real-time robotic control.